 - A. Licenses Held By Owners.
 Each Retail Marijuana Establishment License must be held by the Owner or Owners of the licensed establishment.
 The Division may consider the following non-exhaustive list of elements when determining who is an Owner: - 1.
-Who bears risk of loss and opportunity for profit; - 2.
-Who is entitled to possession of the Licensed Premise or premises to be licensed; - 3.
-Who has final decision making authority over the operation of the licensed Retail Marijuana Establishment; - 4.
+Who bears risk of loss and opportunity for profit; - Who is entitled to possession of the Licensed Premise or premises to be licensed;

+- 3. Who has final decision making authority over the operation of the licensed Retail Marijuana Establishment; - 4.
 Who guarantees the Retail Marijuana Establishment's debts or production levels; - 5.
 Who is a beneficiary of the Retail Marijuana Establishment's insurance policies; - 6.
 Who acknowledges liability for the Retail Marijuana Establishment's federal, state, or local taxes; or - 7.
-Who is an officer or director of a Retail Marijuana Establishment.

-- B. Businesses Must Have 100% Ownership To Operate. - a.
+Who is an officer or director of a Retail Marijuana Establishment. - B. Businesses Must Have 100% Ownership To Operate.
 The sum of the percentages of ownership of all Owners of a Retail Marijuana Establishment must equal 100%, and a Retail Marijuana Establishment must maintain 100% ownership, held by Owners who possess current and valid Occupational Licenses.
-See Rule R 233 Retail Code or Medical Code Occupational Licenses Required. - b.
-In the event of an Owner's death or Occupational License revocation, a Retail Marijuana Establishment shall have 45 days to submit a change of ownership application to the Division detailing how the Licensee intends to redistribute ownership among the remaining Owners. - C. Loss Of Occupational License As An Owner Of Multiple Businesses.
-If an Owner's

-Occupational License is suspended or revoked as to one Retail Marijuana Establishment or Medical Marijuana Business, that Owner's Occupational License shall be suspended or revoked as to any other Retail Marijuana Establishment or Medical Marijuana Business in which that Owner possesses an ownership interest.
-See Rule R 233 Retail Code or Medical Code Occupational Licenses Required. - D. Management Companies.
+See Rule R 233 Retail Code or Medical Code Occupational Licenses Required. - C. Loss Of Occupational License As An Owner Of Multiple Businesses.
+If an Owner's Occupational License is suspended or revoked as to one Retail Marijuana Establishment or Medical Marijuana Business, that Owner's Occupational License shall be suspended or revoked as to any other Retail Marijuana Establishment or Medical Marijuana Business in which that Owner possesses an ownership interest.
+See Rule R 233 Retail Code or Medical Code Occupational Licenses Required. - Management Companies.
 Any Person contracted to manage the overall operation of a Licensed Premises may be considered an Owner. - Role of Managers.
 Owners may hire managers, and managers may be compensated on the basis of profits made, gross or net.
-A Retail Marijuana Establishment license may not be held in the name of the manager.

-FD.
-Entities and Interests-

-- A partnership interest, limited or general, a joint venture interest, a licensing agreement, ownership of a share or shares in a corporation or a limited liability company which is licensed, or having a secured interest in inventory constitutes ownership and a direct financial interest. - 2.
-Having a secured interest in furniture, fixtures, or equipment used directly in the manufacture or cultivation of Retail Marijuana or Retail Marijuana Product, equipment or inventory may constitutes ownership and a direct financial interest. - 1.3.
-Secured or unsecured notes or loans shall constitute an indirect financial interest.
+A Retail Marijuana Establishment license may not be held in the name of the manager. - FD.
+Entities and Interests- - A partnership interest, limited or general, a joint venture interest, a licensing agreement, ownership of a share or shares in a corporation or a limited liability company which is licensed, or having a secured interest in inventory constitutes ownership and a direct financial interest. - 2.
+Having a secured interest in furniture, fixtures, or equipment used directly in the manufacture or cultivation of Retail Marijuana or Retail Marijuana Product, equipment or inventory may constitutes ownership and a direct financial interest. - 4.3.
+Secured notes or loans shall constitute an indirect financial interest.
 It shall be unlawful to fail to completely report all financial interests in each license issued.

-The statutory authority for this rule is found at subsections 12-43.4-103(12.4), 12-43.4-202(2)(b), 12-43.4-202(3)(a)(III) (XIV.5), 12-43.4-304, 12-43.4-306, 12-43.4-309(2), and sections 12-43.4-308 and 24-76.5-101 et. seq., C.R.S.
+The statutory authority for this rule is found at subsections 12-43.4-202(2)(b), 12-43.4-202(3)(a)(III), 12-43.4-304, 12-43.4-306, 12-43.4-309(2), and sections 12-43.4-308 and 24-76.5-101 et. seq., C.R.S.
 Authority also exists in the Colorado Constitution at Article XVIII, Subsection 16(5)(a)(I).
 The purpose of this rule is to establish protocol for ownership transfers.
 In addition, the rule clarifies that a business cannot use the transfer of ownership process in order to circumvent the administrative disciplinary process and that an ongoing investigation or disciplinary action may: (1) constitute grounds to deny a transfer of ownership request; (2) constitute grounds to delay a transfer of ownership request, or (3) mandate that the new business owner is responsible for any imposed sanction.